HTTP-APIs/http-apis.github.io/00-Home.md

 hydrus
 ===================

+Beside all the other tools in the ecosystem, **hydrus** (lowercase) is the basic module from which API designers/engineers/developers can build up their own automated infrastructure that leverages smart clients.

+hydrus provides a full-stack architecture that makes it the basic building block for a machine that is a node in a wider network of Web APIs.
+Generic layers of every node are:
+* a REST interface
+* a Hydra-powered server, with the possibilities of being self-deployable and accepting on-the-fly configuration changes
+* a Hydra-powered generic client, a generic client that can connect to any Hydra-based APIs without hard-coding its behaviour

 ### RDF
+Hydra is an extension of W3C's Resource Description Framework.
 RDF is widely known as the technology which makes possible the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) by allowing the representation of data as [Linked Data](https://en.wikipedia.org/wiki/Linked_data).
 [RDF is a W3C standard](https://www.w3.org/RDF/) that allows the representation of Knowledge in specific Domain as Knowledge Graphs.
 Quanta of information are represented as "triples": statements that relate a subject to an object by a predicate.
 Triples can be stored in different formats, the format used in Hydra and hydrus is [JSON-LD](https://json-ld.org/).

 ### Hydra
-Hydra is a framework to enable REST API to be described semantically.
+Hydra is a framework to enable REST API to be described semantically using RDF.
 It is based on JSON-LD and proposed as [W3C draft](https://www.hydra-cg.com/spec/latest/core/).

-**hydrus** (fully lowercase) is the flagship server in the ecosystem.
+**hydrus** (lowercase) is the flagship server in the ecosystem.
 It is a Flask server meant to build and deploy Hydra-based Web APIs in a straightforward and effective way.
 It uses Docker as virtualization and isolation technology (see Usage).
 Other tools, as dedicated clients for testing, instances running with others frameworks, parsers/translators to other standards, are in the same ecosystem.

 hydrus is a set of **Python** based tools for easier and efficient creation of Hypermedia driven REST-APIs. hydrus utilises the power of [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to create a powerful REST APIs to serve data. hydrus uses the [Hydra(W3C)](http://www.hydra-cg.com/) standard for creation and documentation of it's APIs.